dail8859/NotepadNext/README.md

 A restart is required for this to take effect.

 # Development
-Current development is done using Visual Studio 2022 and Qt v6.2+ on Windows.
+Current development is done using QtCreator with the Microsft Visual C++ (msvc) compiler.
+Qt 6.5 is the prefered Qt version but this can also be built with Qt 5.15.
 This is also known to build successfully on various Linux distributions and macOS.
 Other platforms/compilers should be usable with minor modifications.

 If you are familiar with building C++ Qt desktop applications with Qt Creator, then this should be as simple as opening `src/NotepadNext.pro` and build/run the project.